acreunited/DesignPatterns/README.md

 Chapter5: Singleton Pattern

 - Ensures that a class has only one instance, and provides a global point of access to it

+Chapter6: Command Pattern

+- Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations